UNiXMIT/UNiXextend/docs/HTTPMAV.md

 In this case you may get a MAV on the MOVE or you will have garbage in WS-RESPONSE.

-To solve the issue you need to free the pointer after you have finished with it and handled the response data.
+To solve the issue you need to free the pointer after you have finished with it and processed the response data.
 So in this example you just have to move the call to free the pointer to the end.
 For example:

 ```
 CALL “HTTPGET” USING WS-URL